-Pursuant to the Amended M&A that will become effective on or around 10 March 2021, the Board may declare dividends at a time and of an amount it thinks fit if it is satisfied, on reasonable grounds, that, immediately thereafter, the Company will satisfy the relevant solvency tests under BVI law and will be able to pay its debts as they fall due.
+Pursuant to the M&A that will become effective on or around the LSE Admission, the Board may declare dividends at a time and of an amount it thinks fit if it is satisfied, on reasonable grounds, that, immediately thereafter, the Company will satisfy the relevant solvency tests under BVI law and will be able to pay its debts as they fall due.
 For a further description, see "Description of Share Capital and Certain Requirements of BVI Legislation-Dividends and Other Distributions".
-To the extent that dividends are declared and paid by the Company in the future, holders of securities on the relevant record date will be entitled to receive dividends payable in respect of such securities, subject to the terms of any agreements which the relevant securities are subject to.
-If dividends are not paid in U.S. Dollars, they will be converted into U.S. Dollars and paid to the holders of the securities.
+To the extent that dividends are declared and paid by the Company in the future, holders of GDRs on the relevant record date will be entitled to receive dividends payable in respect of Shares underlying the GDRs, subject to the terms of the Deposit Agreement.
+If dividends are not paid in U.S. Dollars, they will be converted into U.S. Dollars by the Depositary and paid to holders of GDRs.
+See "Terms and Conditions of the Global Depositary Receipts-Cash Distributions".

 Any future decision to declare and pay dividends will be subject to applicable law and commercial considerations (including without limitation, applicable regulations, restrictions, the Group's results of operations, financial condition, cash requirements, contractual restrictions and the Group's future projects and plans).
 In particular, because the Company is a holding company, its ability to pay dividends depends on the ability of its subsidiaries to pay dividends to it in accordance with the relevant legislation and contractual restrictions.
 The payment of dividends by those subsidiaries is contingent upon the sufficiency of their earnings, cash flows and distributable reserves.
+See "Risk Factors-Risks Relating to the GDRS and the Trading Market-The Company may elect not to pay dividends in the future".